telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 -   **-httpTimeout <interval>**.
 Specifies the timeout in milliseconds for forwarding messages and for notifications.
 -   **-cprForwardLimit**.
 Maximum number of forwarded requests to Context Providers for a single client request (default is no limit).
-Use 0 to disable Context Providers forwarding at all.
+Use 0 to disable Context Providers forwarding completely.
 -   **-corsOrigin <domain>**.
 Configures CORS for GET requests, specifing the allowed origin (use `__ALL` for `*`).
 -   **-reqMutexPolicy <all|none|write|read>**.
 Specifies the internal